How to complain

 You may be able to escalate your complaint to an Alternative Dispute Resolution (ADR) provider.

-You can't take your complaint to an ADR without first going through the business' complaint process.
+You cannot take your complaint to an ADR without first going through the gambling business's complaint process.

 If you use Resolver to submit your complaint